Day Trip To Vermont

 About an hour away from Spa City in Bennington, you'll find the 306-foot-tall Bennington Battle Monument.
 This impressive site commemorates the Battle of Bennington, which took place on August 16, 1777, and is now considered to be the turning point of the American Revolutionary War.

-If taking the drive during the fall, have your camera ready, because fall foliage is one of the main attractions to Vermont.
+If you're taking the drive during the fall, make sure you have your camera ready: fall foliage is one of Vermont's main attractions!
 Millions of acres of trees turn amazing shades of red, orange, and gold every year.